 RENTAL ASSISTANCE

-Begun in 2002 to assist working islanders with high rental costs, Rental Assistance is funded annually through Community Preservation funds from the six Island towns.
-Residents making less than 80% of area median income and able to pay a minimum of 50% of a year-round rental may be eligible.
-See current income levels and application on the DOCUMENTS page.
+Begun in 2002 to assist working Islanders with high rental costs, Rental Assistance is funded annually through Community Preservation funds from the six Island towns.
+Residents making less than 80%* of area median income and able to pay a minimum of 50% of a year-round rental may be eligible.

 • Monthly Rent

-The federally provided Affordable Rents (80%) for Dukes County are used in determining the contract rents.
+Rent provided by the State at 80% and 100% of area median income for Dukes County are used in determining the contract rents.
 The tenant’s portion of the rent is determined by household income and is paid directly to the property owners; the balance of the rent is paid to the property owners by the Housing Authority.

 • Security Deposit